docker-library/docs/geonetwork/content.md

 -	`ES_HOST` **mandatory**: The host name of the Elasticsearch server.
 -	`ES_PORT` *optional* (default `9200`): The port where Elasticsearch server is listening to.
 -	`ES_PROTOCOL` *optional* (default `http`): The protocol used to talk to Elasticsearch.
 Can be `http` or `https`.
--	`ES_INDEX_RECORDS` *optional* (default `gn_records`): In case you have more than GeoNetwork instance using the same Elasticsearch cluster each one needs to use a different index name.
+-	`ES_INDEX_RECORDS` *optional* (default `gn-records`): In case you have more than GeoNetwork instance using the same Elasticsearch cluster each one needs to use a different index name.
 Use this variable to define the name of the index used by each GeoNetwork.
 -	`ES_USERNAME` *optional* (default empty): username used to connect to Elasticsearch.
 -	`ES_PASSWORD` *optional* (default empty): password used to connect to Elasticsearch.
 -	`KB_URL` *Optional* (default `http://localhost:5601`): The URL where Kibana is listening.
+-	`REMOTE_IP_INTERNAL_PROXIES` *optional* (since 4.2.15): Regular expression matching IP addresses of trusted reverse proxies.
+Enables `X-Forwarded-For` header processing for correct client IP detection behind a proxy.
+When not set, the RemoteIp Valve is disabled.
+Example: `192\.168\.0\.10|192\.168\.0\.11`.

 ### Database configuration